HadiaArshad00/atomic-mass-calculator/README.md

-# atomic-mass-calculator
+#  Atomic Mass Calculator

-Python script to calculate average atomic mass of an element from isotope masses and abundances.
+A Python script that calculates the average atomic mass of an element from its isotopes.

+##  How It Works
+- Input: Mass and percentage abundance of each isotope
+- Output: Average atomic mass of the element

+##  Language
+- Python 3